ThoughtWorks-DPS/mutatingwebhook-init-container/README.md

 </div>
 <br />

-Init container for managing the deployment of the MutatingWebhookConfiguration for namespace-oriented sidecar injection admission controllers
+Init container for managing the deployment of a MutatingWebhookConfiguration to trigger an admission-contoller based on deployments to a namespace based on matching namespace annotation.

 ## Usage

+This init container is optimized to work in conjuction with a certificate init container, however it can be used independently so long as the required certificate is available on a (configurable) mount path location.